Dustin Diamond Dead at 44: Look Back at the Saved By the Bell Star's Life in Pictures - E! Online

 Dustin Diamond died on Monday, Feb.
 1. following a brief battle with lung cancer.
 He was 44 years old.

-The actor's passing comes less than three weeks after news broke that he had been diagnosed with cancer.
+The actor's passing comes less than three weeks after news of the cancer diagnosis broke.

 "In that time, it managed to spread rapidly through his system; the only mercy was its sharp and swift execution," his rep told E!
 News in a statement.
 "Dustin did not suffer.
 He did not have to lie submerged in pain.
 For that, we are grateful."